DaveMielke/NBP/b2g/doc/QuickStart/main.rst

 answers to frequently asked questions, and, eventually, a forum for customers to share discoveries and ask questions.

-We provide customer service support for questions that may arise.
+We provide customer support for questions that may arise.
 It may be reached by phone at |customer service phone number|.